Drivable 3D Gaussian Avatars: Conclusion

-Our dataset consists of nine subjects performing different motions, observed by 200 cameras.
-We use 12000 frames for training (at 10 FPS) and 1500 for testing (at 30 FPS).
-The images were captured in a multi-view studio with synchronized cameras at a resolution of $4096\times2668$, but they were downsampled to $1024\times667$ to reduce the computational cost.
-We use 2D segmentation masks, RGB images, keypoints, and 3D joint angles for training as well as a single registered mesh to create our template $\hat{\mathbf{M}}$.
+Our dataset comprises nine subjects performing various motions, observed by 200 cameras.
+We use 12,000 frames for training (at 10 FPS) and 1,500 for testing (at 30 FPS).
+Images were captured at a resolution of $4096 \times 2668$ in a multi-view studio with synchronized cameras and downsampled to $1024 \times 667$ to reduce computational cost.
+We utilize 2D segmentation masks, RGB images, keypoints, and 3D joint angles for training, as well as a single registered mesh to create our template $\hat{\mathbf{M}}$.
+Of the nine subjects, data for four is publicly available through the Goliath-4 dataset release \cite{martinez2024codec}.